 It may seem impractical to wash your dreadlocks regularly but to maintain healthy, hygienic locs, it is essential to wash your dreads once a week or at least bi–weekly.
 Washing your dreadlocks keeps your hair hydrated, whilst allowing your hair and scalp to be cleansed, which assists maintaining healthy hair and hair growth.
+Click here to find out why it is important to wash your hair frequently.
 However, washing your dreadlocks, especially if they are long and/or weak, requires a different technique to washing unloc’d hair for several reasons, for example:

 - Washing dreadlocked hair incorrectly has the potential to make your locs smelly and mouldy;